 Doses upwards of 10 mg/day of boron are safe.
 Symptoms such as gastrointestinal upsets, dermatitis, and lethargy are likely to result from ingestion of boron in doses in excess of 100 mg daily.
 Following animal studies of high doses of boron were considered toxic to reproduction and development, however, the dose levels of boron that were associated with developmental and reproductive toxic effects in animals are by far not reachable for humans under conditions of normal handling and use (source).

-Chronic or toxic human exposure to borates can result in diarrhoea, vomiting, weight loss, skin rash, anorexia, convulsions and muscle weakness.
+Chronic or toxic human exposure to borates can result in diarrhea, vomiting, weight loss, skin rash, anorexia, convulsions and muscle weakness.
 The mean lethal dosage of boric acid or sodium borate probably exceeds 30 g (source).
-Excessive intake of calcium may cause osteoporosis and increase urinary excretion of riboflavin (source).
+Excessive intake of boron can impair calcium metabolism and may cause osteoporosis and increase urinary excretion of riboflavin (source).

 While there is no current deficiency state that has been described, recent findings indicate that a vast number of people do not consistently consume more than 1 mg of boron daily.
 Suggesting that boron deficiency could be of clinical interest (source).
 The lack of studies showing harm in conjunction with the substantial number of articles showing benefits of boron support the consideration that 3 mg/day of boron supplementation should be recommended for any individual who is consuming a diet that is lacking in fruits and vegetables or who is at risk for or has osteopenia; osteoporosis; osteoarthritis (OA); or breast, prostate, or lung cancer (source).
 Kidney problems reduce excretion, causing potential boron accumulation in the heart, lungs, kidneys, brain, reproductive glands and adipose tissues.
 However, there is no evidence supporting the theory that boron accumulates in human tissues when consumed at normal dietary or supplemental dosages.